Updated on July 2, 2021

 The possessor must pay all taxes levied and assessed on the property during the five year period.
 An adverse possessor can add her name to the tax assessment roll for the property by filing a declaration with the county assessor.
 If she does not, she must ensure that she pays all taxes before they are paid by the true owner, otherwise this element has not been satisfied.

 Once the five elements of adverse possession have been satisfied, it is important that the adverse possessor perfect their title by filing an action for quiet title and having their title recorded.
 Until the title appears in public records, the prior owner or his successor in interest can file a quiet title action to establish title against any and all adverse possessors.

-Our adverse possession attorneys at Schorr Law can help analyze or litigate your potential adverse possession claim.
-To schedule a consultation, you can call us at 310 954 1877, email at email@example.com, or you can fill out our contact form on the side of the page.
+Our adverse possession attorneys in California at Schorr Law can help analyze or litigate your potential adverse possession claim.
+To schedule a consultation, you can call our real estate attorney Los Angeles at 310 954 1877, email at email@example.com, or you can fill out our contact form on the side of the page.
 We have successfully taken adverse possession to trial and won!
 We know the ins and outs and how our experience with adverse possession also relates to prescriptive easement claims.